 Typically, you were attempting to do good, help someone out, or provide a quality product or service, and an individual or a business did not see it that way.
 They think that you screwed them over (right or wrong).
 Now, you are staring down the barrel of a lawsuit.

 Even if you feel right up front, this is totally bogus, not right, and should be set aside in court (which is, by the way, the mindset that may get your butt kicked in court).

 You May Become Financially Paralyzed

 That lawsuit can prevent you from receiving any financing in your business name or personally, depending on who is getting sued.
 You never want to assume a lawsuit is bogus or will have no merit in court.

 You must approach it with 4-5 ways to attack this lawsuit, what you must do to protect yourself, and provide it invalid.
-You must be organized and prepared.
+You weIt would help if you organized and prepared.

 Thinking you have a slam dunk leads to being unprepared and getting your butt kicked.

 What You Should Do If You Are Sued…